 Let’s enjoy Matsutake cuisine in Japan!

-Why not try Matsutake cuisine, only available in Japan!
-There are many kinds of dishes that use Matsutake such as Matsutake steamed rice, grilled Matsutake, and chawan-mushi.
-The season for Matsutake is the end of August to the end of November, but the best times are during September and October.
-Matsutake steamed rice smells very delicious.
-The texture of Matsutake is very unique and tastes delicious.
+Why don’t you try Matsutake cuisine?
+There are many kinds of dishes that use Matsutake such as Matsutake steamed rice, grilled matsutake, and chawan-mushi.
+Chawan-mushi is steamed boiled egg with various seasonings and matsutake mushroom.
+The harvest season from matsutake is from the end of August to the end of November, but the best time to eat them is during September and October.
+The texture of Matsutake is very unique and tastes delicious!
 You can try them at any Ryokan (hotel) or Japanese restaurant.
-It might be expensive, but you can sometimes find it at Japanese chain stores.
+It might be a little pricey, but you can sometimes find it at Japanese family restaurants.

 The wild Matsutake is rare.

 Matsutake grows on a pine tree called “Akamatsu”.
 It’s hard to artificially grow Matsutake and its harvest has declined due to the changing environment around Aka-matsu, thus increasing its price.
 Matsutake mushrooms have been imported from Korea, China, Scandinavia, and North America, but only Japanese people are said to consider them edible.